gabrieliUNC/ThirdPartyReportingImpl/README.md

 This is the implementation and benchmarking of Third Party Reporting.

 ## Produce Results
 To produce the results shown in the paper, simply give the scripts the correct permissions and execute `run.sh`.
 This will produce the running time and communication cost numbers for each scheme.
 Each individual benchmark will be called with a range of moderators (which may take a while to run).
 Following these benchmarks, the running time table and the plots from the evaluation section of the paper will be produced using the 2 python scripts.
-These have been compuled into 1 shell script for ease of use (`run.sh`).
+These have been compiled into 1 shell script for ease of use (`run.sh`).
 > [!NOTE]
 > The scripts use python3, pandas, and matplotlib.
 Make sure these are installed to ensure the results are visualized properly.